openjdk/crac/doc/portable-cr.md

 2. Class dump — basically a list of serialized `InstanceKlass`es.
 3. Heap dump — currently an HPROF dump.

 The following sections describe the process of restoration from the above files.
-Text given in _italics_ relates only to the current proof-of-concept implementation and is not fundamental to the algorithm.

 ## Metaspace and heap